 I also work with a small collective of doulas so there will always be a back-up in place in case of an emergency

-I can visit you once a week or five times a week it depends on your needs.
+I can visit you once a week or five times a week it depending on your needs.
+Please note that I care for the mother and new baby, I do not take care of older children.

 *expenses are not included in fees